 Implications

-The results of this study should be seen as a first step in better understanding the broader health effects of largescale social protests like the Chilean protests but may have several implications moving forward.
-First, this evidence-based research could provide health services with crucial information during times of civil unrest and support decisions to reallocate resources to places where resources are most needed to provide sufficient care.
-Second, this research could be used as evidence to advocate for and advise policy change regarding law enforcement responses to civil unrest to reduce the broader negative health effects of social protests.
+This study's results should be seen as a first step in better understanding the broader health effects of largescale social protests, like the Chilean protests, but may have several implications moving forward.
+First, our robust statistical approach provides health services with crucial information during times of civil unrest, making it useful to estimate the change in ED consultation patterns by trauma and respiratory causes, supporting decisions for resource reallocation.
+Second, and most importantly, this research should contribute as evidence to advocate for and advise policy change regarding law enforcement responses to civil unrest: authorities in Chile and worldwide must act now to reduce the broader negative health effects of social protests.
+This is the first study that provides epidemiological evidence that social movements negatively affect population health, and we hope it was the last.

 Limitations

 There were several limitations during the course of this study.
-The first and perhaps most important limitation was the difficulty in obtaining hospital data from private institutions near the focal point of the protests.
-Although about 80% have public health insurance [46] and likely use the public health system, there is a fraction of the potential cases that will not be captured in our study.
+The first and perhaps most crucial limitation was the difficulty in obtaining hospital data from private institutions near the focal point of the protests.
+Although more than 80% of the Chilean population have public health insurance [46] and likely use the public health system, there would be a fraction of the potential cases that could not be captured in our study.
 In addition, the degree of detail of emergency data in Chile is far from being ideal.
 We were only able to use the primary cause of admission; thus, contributory causes were not explored in the study.
-Finally, the cause of admissions were grouped in broad categories such trauma or respiratory, but not in the specific code at admission.
+Finally, causes of admission were grouped in broad categories such as trauma or respiratory, but not in the specific code at admission.
+Nevertheless, our sensitivity analysis strength our results and conclusions.

 Conclusions

+This is the first study that probes the effects of a social movement on population health.
+October 2019 Chilean protests and crowd-control techniques did not affect emergency health system services utilization by trauma and respiratory causes; however, greater severity of patients admitted at ED was observed after social movement onset.
+It is necessary to implement policy changes regarding law enforcement action on civil unrest in order to avoid the adverse effects of social protests on population health.

+Figures and Tables

+Figure 1.
+Trends of emergency department consultations and hospitalizations (2015-2019)